joesdesk/scraping_studentsreviews/README.md

 # scraping_studentsreviews
-Scraping student reviews of universities from http://www.studentsreview.com
+University students from across the world give comprehensive reviews of their universities at http://www.studentsreview.com.
+This project scrapes those reviews to obtain data for machine learning or natural language projects.

 ## Method

-### Curating a list of college pages
+### Creating a list of institution pages
 The first step of the scraper is to find links to every college webpage in the website.
 First, a list of universities and colleges will be scraped from links on three different pages:
 * [http://www.studentsreview.com/college-search/lists-of-colleges-in-state.php3](http://www.studentsreview.com/college-search/lists-of-colleges-in-state.php3)